 Walkway through the center of the Branch House site showing Central Commons on the left and a covered, permeable parking area with movable furniture on the right.

 A “core” structure between every two housing units combines the plumbing, HVAC, and other mechanical components for both units into a single, modular structure.
 This means that the most complex modules of a home, such as kitchens and bathrooms, can be mass-produced off-site.
 The consolidated cores also provide easy access to areas that require the most frequent maintenance and upgrades.

 The Central Commons space is a shared by all Branch House residents and is separated from the fully public areas of the lot.
 In this view, the space is set up with communal dining tables and movable benches.
 The silo structure to the right houses a shared outdoor kitchen.

 Site and Landscape Plans

 The site is meticulously designed around the management of water, ensuring that all the water that falls is captured by green roof systems, collected and stored for irrigation and indoor reuse, or passes through landscaping and permeable paving to the water table.
 Native, drought-resistant plants reduce irrigation and maintenance needs and protect against wildfires.
 The landscape and roofscape plan also promotes biodiversity by providing forage plants, nesting aids, sand pockets, deadwood, and temporary water collection for birds and insects.

-The fencing around private residences opens up if it surrounds a planted area to make the overall site feel more inviting while also retaining resident privacy.
+The fencing around private residences opens up around planted areas to make the overall site feel more inviting while also retaining resident privacy.
 Low fences around parking areas and the community garden are the most transparent.